 How To Make Progress Again

-Now that you’re beginning to gain some clarity on why the scale may not be moving despite your best efforts, it’s time to make a plan.
+Now that you’re beginning to gain some clarity on why the scale may not be moving despite eating clean, it’s time to make a plan.
 Here are 4 simple steps that you can take to begin making progress.

 Try to become more aware of the times that you use the health qualities of a food as a justification for eating more than your body needs.
 Noticing is the first step.
 Put judgment to the side and simply pay attention.